Should I File a Consumer Proposal?

 There is no undischarged bankruptcy period to worry about.

-Similarly, Consumer Proposals only appear on your credit history for two years, unlike the six-year period hit by bankruptcy.
+Similarly, Consumer Proposals only appear on your credit history for three years, unlike the six-year period hit by bankruptcy.

 When your debts are out of control, but you can afford to pay something back, Consumer Proposals are often the ideal solution.